project-sunbird/sunbird.org-docs/developer-docs/server-installation/understanding-jenkins-scripts-jobs-parameters-and-variables.md

 |---------------|----------------|
 |artifact_source| In deploy jobs, the artifact is downloaded or pulled from the option specified.
 This is the opposite of the behaviour in ArtifactUpload jobs.|
 |artifact_version|If you leave this value empty, by default it will take the version specified in the **metadata.json** file and deploy that version.
 In case you want to deploy some other version, you can provide the version value here.This is useful when you want to roll back to a previous version from current version.|
 |private_branch|In this parameter you can specify the private branch.
-This will checkout the inventory and variables from the branch specified here.
-By default it shows the value which is in the global variable private_repo_branch.
-This option is used to override the global value.
+Specifying a value in this parameter allows you to override the global value set in the global variable **private_repo_branch**, thus allowing you to check out the inventory and variables from the branch specified here.
+By default it shows the value which is in the global variable **private_repo_branch**.
 |branch_or_tag|In this parameter you can specify the branch or tag of a repository.
-The public code like ansible playbooks will be checked out from this branch or tag.
+The public code like Ansible playbooks will be checked out from this branch or tag.
 Since each repository can have a different tag or branch, you need to specify this value.
-Please refer to this page to get the details on latest tags - [Current Release Tags and Jenkins Jobs Reference](/developer-docs/server-installation/current_release_tags_n_jenkins_jobs){:target="_blank"}
+Refer to [Current Release Tags and Jenkins Jobs Reference](/developer-docs/server-installation/current_release_tags_n_jenkins_jobs){:target="_blank"} for details on the latest tags.

 ### Summary Jobs